"Monique, the tiger's head if you please. Fort Boyard

 - Only Smart People May Pass / Riddle Me This: Many of the challenges, most of them are provided by the Père Fouras.
 In some cases, degenerating to "Only the dumb may not pass".

 - Race Against the Clock: Each challenge, ordeal, or puzzle is like this, with varying consequences for running out of time ranging from being locked in the challenge cell to watching a clue word burn up to losing all the money earned in the Treasure Room.

-- Wet Sari Scene: One of the challenges is to fill a container with water that is kept in buckets hanging from the ceiling.
+- Sexy Soaked Shirt: One of the challenges is to fill a container with water that is kept in buckets hanging from the ceiling.
 The person has to move on a running belt.
 They usually end soaking wet.